pettersand/builder/devlog.md

 2. Adding goals for client
 3. Trying to navigate best usage of TypeScript when handling reusable Goal code.

+### Issues:
+Spent a lot of time trying to determine the best usage of TypeScript interfaces and classes for my project.
+Will do some research and continue implementation tomorrow.

+### Next Session:
+- Rework TypeScript usage, define structure to implement in future development.

 ## 09/01-24